 Now Mr. X will deduct all the expenses from the revenue getting $70,000 as a profit from operations.
 Here the loss on fire of $45,000 is not included because it is an extraordinary business loss, not an operating activity.
 Therefore, Mr. X will report $70,000 as his net operating income, not $25000 ($70,000- $45000)

 The parties related to the business like creditors, investors and the management itself use this measure to analyze and evaluate not only the profitability but also efficiency of operations, future prospects and overall health of the business.
 The higher the net operating income of the company higher is the chances of the company surviving in the future and higher chances of paying debts and returns to the lenders and investors respectively.

 The increasing trend in this number of operating income indicates that there is more scope for the company to grow in the future and vice versa.
 Creditors and investors always want to deal with the company having an increasing trend as the possibility of getting a higher return is more in that type of business.

 Now in our example, creditors and investors will acknowledge the fact that there had been a loss in the organization, but it doesn’t affect them much as it is an extraordinary item, and their main business is of selling Pizzas.

-This has been a guide to what is Net Operating Income.
-Here we discuss step by step how to calculate Net Operating Income using its formula along with practical examples and applications of NOI along with explanations.
+This has been a guide to what is Net Operating Income (NOI) and its definition.
+Here we discuss practical examples and applications of NOI along with explanations.
 You may learn more about our articles below on accounting –